mdx-workshop/mdx-submissions21/paper.md

 # Abstract

 Music source separation (MSS) shows active progress with deep learning models in recent years.
 Many MSS models perform separations on spectrogram by estimating bounded ratio masks and reusing the phases of the mixture.
 When using convolutional neural networks (CNN), weights are usually shared within spectrogram during convolution regardless of the different patterns between frequency bands.
 In this study, we propose a new MSS model, channel-wise subband phase-aware ResUNet (CWS-PResUNet), to decompose signals into subbands and estimate the source unbound complex ideal ratio mask (cIRM) for MSS.
 CWS-PResUNet utilizes channel-wise subband (CWS) feature to limit unnecessary global weights sharing on the spectrogram and reduce computational resource consumptions.
 The saved computational cost and memory can in turn allow for a larger architecture.
-On the MUSDB18HQ test set, we proposed a 276-layer CWS-PResUNet and achieve state-of-the-art (SoTA) performance on `vocals` with an 8.92 signal-to-distortion ratio (SDR) score.
+On the MUSDB18HQ test set, we propose a 276-layer CWS-PResUNet and achieve state-of-the-art (SoTA) performance on `vocals` with an 8.92 signal-to-distortion ratio (SDR) score.
 By combining CWS-PResUNet and Demucs, our ByteMSS system^[https://github.com/haoheliu/2021-ISMIR-MSS-Challenge-CWS-PResUNet] ranks the 2nd on `vocals` score and 5th on average score in the 2021 ISMIR Music Demixing (MDX) Challenge limited training data track (leaderboard A).

 # Method